-MR access points use LLDP to negotiate power level.
-Make sure the switch or other connected device is configured to negotiate power level with LLDP.
+Since MR24.5+ firmware, MR access points use either LLDP or CDP to negotiate power level.
+Make sure the switch or other connected device is configured to negotiate power level with LLDP or CDP.

 Our documentation covers this configuration with Cisco switches.

-While in low power mode, the MR will disable its Air Marshal radio as well as one out of three transmit streams on the 2.4 GHz band (leaving two transmit streams still operating).
+While in low power mode, the MR will disable its Air Marshal radio as well as some of its transmit streams on the 2.4 GHz band.
 Despite being in low power mode, the device can still supply full 802.11ac capabilities.

 If the device is running in low power mode, ensure that the power source supports the 802.3at power standard and that it is supplying full power to the device.
-To identify if the AP is running in low power mode, navigate to the AP on dashboard.meraki.com.
+To identify if the AP is running in low power mode, navigate to the AP details page on the Meraki dashboard, found under Wireless > Monitor > Access Points.
 Once there, under Status there will be a field that indicates the Power source and if the AP is in low power mode.
-Please see below.